kogakure/website-11ty-stefanimhoff.de/src/posts/2021/how-to-prepare-for-the-worst-case.md

 Since I started Martial Arts I love Japanese Swords.
 I got my first blunt sword at Christmas with 12.
 Today I own a set of [Daishō](https://en.wikipedia.org/wiki/Daish%C5%8D) (_jap._ 大小, big-little), which is a _Katana_ and a _Wakizashi_.
 They are hand-forged from carbon steel and unbelievably sharp.
 One of these swords can cut a human in half.
 You can expect me to move around the wasteland like [Michonne](<https://walkingdead.fandom.com/wiki/Michonne_Hawthorne_(TV_Series)>) from _The Walking Dead_ in case of mayhem.

 A sharpening stone and sword care set is part of my equipment.

-## What’s Missing?

-I miss more equipment which I will buy in the next months that need more research.
-I need a tarp tent, a waterproof mat, a sleeping bag, a hammock, and ~~a good, large backpack~~ (see update notes).

-My plan is only thought through for the first few weeks or a month.
-For a long-term problem, I plan to go back to my family in the countryside.
-It has options to hunt or keep animals, plant and harvest crops, vegetables and not starve to death.

 ## Books